 My writing about Coorg will not be complete without thanking my colleague Anil and his Parents for the hospitality shown when we visited Coorg for the second time.
 Anil booked us the accommodation near Kushalnagar, took to his home where his mother prepared delicious breakfast and snacks in the evening.
 Anil is currently abroad on an official trip.
 Thanks Anil, Aunty and Uncle….

-There are many othDSC04056er places near Coorg that you can visit if you have time.
+There are many other places near Coorg that you can visit if you have time.
 Coorg is a place pleasant all through the year, but best enjoyed during peak winter.
 Its a trekkers’ delight.
 Anyway, the following are the other places nearby.

 Irupu Falls :